 The fact is that it is the all-sufficiency of Christ's work which gives all the importance they possess to the steps by which the sinner enters into union with Christ.
 One who believes that faith is the only condition of accepting Christ, while he insists on the necessity of faith, does not for a moment intend to divide the merit of saving men between the Son of God and the sinner.
 So with us who with the Scriptures say that faith, repentance, confession, and baptism are conditions of salvation, of remission of sins, steps into Christ Jesus.
 All these conditions look to Christ as the all-sufficient Savior, and baptism obviously so, for it is an acknowledgment of Him as Lord, a putting of Him on (Galatians 3:27), a clothing of ourselves in Him.
 "As many of you as were baptized into Christ did put on Christ."
-Looked at in this, the Apostle's way, there is a fuller acknowledgment of the all-sufficiency of Christ's redeeming work in receiving Him, in being united to Him, by faith, repentance, confession and baptism than by faith alone.
+Looked at in this, the Delegate's way, there is a fuller acknowledgment of the all-sufficiency of Christ's redeeming work in receiving Him, in being united to Him, by faith, repentance, confession and baptism than by faith alone.

 (a) - Here Mr. Oliver implies that Yahushua (he erroneously calls Him Jesus) used the Greek language in His discourses.
 This is not correct.
-That the Apostles and other writers of the Greek Scriptures used Greek in some of their writing is obvious, but they conversed with each other in Ibriy (Hebrew).
+That the Delegates and other writers of the Greek Scriptures used Greek in some of their writing is obvious, but they conversed with each other in Ibriy (Hebrew).
 There is also some evidence that several of the books in the Greek scriptures were written in Ibriy and later translated into the Greek manuscripts that we have today.